forcedotcom/sfdx-scanner/README.md

 [![License](https://img.shields.io/npm/l/scanner.svg)](https://github.com/forcedotcom/code-analyzer/blob/master/package.json)

 # Salesforce Code Analyzer
-Salesforce Code Analyzer is a unified tool for static analysis of source code.
+Salesforce Code Analyzer is a unified tool to help Salesforce developers analyze their source code for security vulnerabilities, performance issues, best practices, and more.
-Code Analyzer analyzes multiple languages including Apex, JavaScript, HTML, and CSS, and Salesforce metadata such as Flows.
+Code Analyzer analyzes multiple languages including Apex, JavaScript, HTML, CSS, and Salesforce metadata such as Flows.
 It relies on a consistent command-line interface and produces a results file of rule violations.
 Use the results to review and improve your code.